jasondchambers/www-art/README.md

 The container is deployed using Google Cloud Run and can be managed in [Google Cloud](https://console.cloud.google.com/home/dashboard?hl=en&project=micro-spanner-416713).

-The domain TODO is managed using [SquareSpace](https://account.squarespace.com/domains).
+The domain sketchyjason.com is managed using [SquareSpace](https://account.squarespace.com/domains).

 The deployed container in Google Cloud Run, is connected to a Firebase Hosting site.
 This was the simplest way to associate my custom domain with it.
 [Firebase Console](https://console.firebase.google.com/u/0/).